MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 public static SKPathEffect CreateCorner (Single radius)
 ```

-Although the single argument is named `radius` you must set it to half the desired corner radius.
+Although the single argument is named `radius`, you must set it to half the desired corner radius.
 (This is a characteristic of the underlying Skia code.)

 Here's the `PaintSurface` handler in the [`AnotherRoundedHeptagonPage`](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Curves/AnotherRoundedHeptagonPage.cs) class: